FoveaCentral/google_maps_geocoder/.github/CONTRIBUTING.md

 # How to contribute

+## **New to open-source?**

+Try your hand at one of the small tasks ideal for new or casual contributors that are [up-for-grabs](https://github.com/ivanoblomov/google_maps_geocoder/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs).
+Welcome to the community!

 ## **Did you find a bug?**

 1. **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/ivanoblomov/google_maps_geocoder/issues).